Gamut

 The grayed-out horseshoe shape is the entire range of possible chromaticities, displayed in the CIE 1931 chromaticity diagram format (see below).
 The colored triangle is the gamut available to the sRGB color space typically used in computer monitors; it does not cover the entire space.
 The corners of the triangle are the primary colors for this gamut; in the case of a CRT, they depend on the colors of the phosphors of the monitor.
 At each point, the brightest possible RGB color of that chromaticity is shown, resulting in the bright Mach band stripes corresponding to the edges of the RGB color cube.

-The term has various meanings it goes by.
 In color reproduction and colorimetry, a gamut, or color gamut /ˈɡæmət/, is a convex set containing the colors that can be accurately represented, i.e. reproduced by an output device (e.g. printer or display) or measured by an input device (e.g. camera or visual system).
 Devices with a larger gamut can represent more colors.
 Similarly, gamut may also refer to the colors within a defined color space, which is not linked to a specific device.
 A trichromatic gamut is often visualized as a color triangle.
 A less common usage defines gamut as the subset of colors contained within an image, scene or video.